educationmoment/EDT-Lunabotics-2026/README.md

     then you may need to clear artificatsion, in robot_WS do "rm -rf build/ install/ log/" and then finally build again, "colcon build --symlink-install"

+<p>Depositing Not working / Freezes up.</p>

+    the service isnt displaying. press b to kill the service then try auto depositing again

+<p>rs_camera_node fails and dies instantly, with -11 error code.</p>

+    make sure the d455 is plugged in.

 <h2>Installation</h2>
 <hr>